Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 - What useful information was provided to you by the recruiter?
 Scott had excellent knowledge of the Australian market and knew of the local firms in Perth that would be suitable.
 He had several contacts so was able to assist my needs and secure an interview at a firm that was a good fit.

-- How did the Interview process work?
-I was already in Australia so were able to attend interviews in person.
+- How did the interview process work?
+I was already in Australia so was able to attend interviews in person.

 - How long did it take to secure a Visa or work permit and what was required from you?
 I went in on a De-facto partner visa which I had applied for circa 6 months prior to the visa being granted.

 - Please can you walk us through your first 3 months in the new location/job and how you managed to settle into your new life?
 The biggest hurdle was finding rental accommodation as a very high percentage of people own their own properties.
 Fortunately, we were able to stay with friends.
 Getting bank account, driving license, Medicare etc. sorted took less than 2 weeks to sort out.
 The Australians are very laidback easy-going people, however very driven and hard-working.
 I joined the social club at work, which helped to get to know my colleagues out of the office and make friends.
 Taking part in networking events also broadened my social circle as well as joining study groups for when I was doing some exams.